Disability Studies and Intercultural Theology

 Huxley, Aldous 1932.
 Brave New World.
 London: EA.

 Jacob, Jutta, Köbsell, Swantje & Wollrad, Eske (eds.)
 2010.
 Gendering Disability: Intersektionale Aspekte von Behinderung und Geschlecht.
 Bielefeld: transcript.
-[Engl.: Gendering Disability: Intersectional Aspects of Disability and Gender.].
+[Gendering Disability: Intersectional Aspects of Disability and Gender.].

 Nielsen, Kim E. 2013.
 A Disability History of the United States.
 ReVisioning American History, Band 2.
 Boston: Beacon Press.

 Schildmann, Ulrike 2009.
 Normalität, in Dederich, Markus & Jantzen, Wolfgang (Hgg.): Behinderung und Anerkennung, Bd.
 2. Behinderung, Bildung, Partizipation: Enzyklopädisches Handbuch der Behindertenpädagogik, 204-208.
 Stuttgart: Kohlhammer.
-[Engl.: Normality, in Disability and Recognition.].
+[Disability and Recognition, Vol. 2.
+Disability, Education, Participation: Encyclopedic Handbook of Disability Education, 204-208.].

 Whyte, Susan Reynolds & Ingstad, Benedicte 1995.
 Disability and Culture.
 Oakland: University of California Press.